RavensbourneWebMedia/UX-design/sessions/session-02.md

 What kind of content(s) are users producing, sharing and consuming on these networks?

 What kind of comments do people post on these networks?
-As a designer, how can you *scaffold* users interactions aroud content.
+As a designer, how can you *scaffold* users interactions around content.

 Why are many comments on YouTube so moronic?
 Why do you think people let loose so much on that social network?
 [Watch this video](https://www.youtube.com/watch?v=gx-WBaSNrTQ).
 It's funny.